an artist retreat

 more about this workshop

-Sea Ranch in Upper Coastal California
+• Sea Ranch area (Point Arena) in Upper Coastal California

 On an 80-acre property within a mid-century style home

-Five days and four nights
+• Five nights and four days

 Included in your retreat experience: